How to start a successful small business during a pandemic

 It may seem like the most clichéd advice ever, but it’s a mantra because it works.
 Having a positive mindset will keep you calm and focused, and these attitudes will flow through to your business.

-Negative thinking may arise more easily during the lockdown and social isolation for most, especially when your not seeing your small business finances flowing as freely as you’d like them to.
+Negative thinking may arise more easily during the lockdown and social isolation for most, especially when you're not seeing your small business finances flowing as freely as you’d like them to.
 Take more time to focus on yourself, even if it means cutting down the scale of your business for now.
 Cut costs where you can, and recharge to stay motivated for post-pandemic operations.

 6. Build your online presence.